-For single-input, single-output systems (as discussed in Section 2.1.1), the relative degree equals the difference thus p(s) = s and q(s) = 1 which yields a relative degree $r = \deg q(s) - \deg p(s) = -1$.
+For single-input, single-output systems (as discussed in Section 2.1.1), the relative degree equals the difference between the degrees of the denominator and numerator polynomials in the transfer function G(s) = p(s)/q(s).
+For thus p(s) = s and q(s) = 1 which yields a relative degree $r = \deg q(s) - \deg p(s) = -1$ .
 In fact, for differential-algebraic systems a negative relative degree is quite common, which means that the underlying system contains a chain of differentiators (instead of integrators as for ordinary differential equations with positive relative degree).
-For general differential-algebraic systems, it is possible to extend the notion of relative degree to $r \in \mathbb{Z}$.
+For general differential-algebraic systems, it is possible to extend the notion of relative degree to $r \in \mathbb{Z}$ .
 Then again, this enables us to derive a decomposition of the system which exposes the underlying chains of integrators and differentiators as well as the zero dynamics; this generalizes the Byrnes-Isidori form, see Remark 2.10 below.